 When you arrive, don’t just hop in a cab and hand over $50 or more.
 There are other options to get from the airport to the hotel.
 Use public transportation if possible.
 It’s just a few dollars.
 It’s not as convenient and takes longer, but it may cost $8 or $10 instead of $50.

-It’s convenient to stay at the MSBC hotel, but there are cheaper options nearby.
-Look around and save another 50%.
+Staying at the official MSBC hotel is convenient, but there are cheaper options nearby.
+Shop around and save up to 50%.
 You can probably get a room for $100 a night or so.
 Sharing a room with one other person cuts your cost in half.
-Take in two roommates, and you could reduce hotel costs to $33 per night.
+Take in two roommates, and you could reduce hotel costs to just a few dollars per night.

 Food and drinks can be expensive, but if you’re careful and opportunistic, it’s not that much.

-It doesn’t have to be expensive.
-Find a way to get to Boot Camp!
+Getting there doesn’t have to be expensive.
 If you can take away just one great idea that unlocks your potential, it’s worthwhile.

 Register now by clicking here.
-And be sure to plan on seeing my presentation Building a Dominant Radio Show In Any Size Market.
 If you’re going to be there, look me up, or drop me an email to say hello.
-I may even buy you a coffee and save you a few more bucks!
+I may even buy you a coffee and save you a couple more dollars!